wp-plugins/google-affiliate-network/readme.txt

 == Changelog ==

+= 2.2 =
+* Added stats view to admin pages.
+* Fixed admin icon problem.
+* Fixed a problem with the stats tables -- they need to be populated, partitularly for new ads!
+* Updated tags in the readme.txt file.

 = 2.1 =
 * Moved ALL database operations to GAN_Database.php
 * Added code to update the stats tables when ads are deleted.